Dan J. Harkey

 Insurance relating to insuring real property:

-Real property ownership usually requires insurance and, in most cases, multiple coverages, mainly when a lender finances the property.
-Part I was a general overview of insurance, and parts II and III were overviews of real estate-related insurance and lenders' requirements.
+Real property ownership usually requires Insurance and, in most cases, multiple coverages, mainly when a lender finances the property.
+Part I provided a general overview of Insurance, while Parts II and III covered overviews of real estate-related insurance and lenders’ requirements.

 Types of coverage will be summarized at the end of part III.

-Determining the correct amount of insurance is about meeting the lender's requirements and taking responsibility for the potential risks.
-It's a proactive step in protecting your real property.
+Determining the correct amount of Insurance involves meeting the lender’s requirements and assuming responsibility for potential risks.
+It’s a proactive step in protecting your real property.

 There are different definitions of value.
 Market Value refers to the value of the property bought and sold in a competitive marketplace.
-This value is essential as it can influence the cost of your insurance.
-The legal definition of market value is a price at which the seller is willing but not compelled to sell and would accept from a buyer willing but not compelled to buy.
-Establishing an opinion of value, known in the industry as market value, is measured by comparing the market prices of comparable properties in neighborhoods with similar amenities.
+This value is crucial, as it can significantly impact the cost of your Insurance.
+The legal definition of market value is the price at which the seller is willing but not compelled to sell and would accept from a buyer who is willing but not compelled to buy.
+Establishing an opinion of value, commonly referred to as market value, is determined by comparing the market prices of comparable properties in neighborhoods with similar amenities.

 Insurable value, which reflects the replacement cost of the buildings and appurtenant structures, is critical in real property insurance.
 This value is what your insurance policy will cover in the event of a loss, and understanding and accurately determining this value will give you a sense of security, knowing your property is protected against potential risks.

 The appraiser plays a crucial role in determining the insurable value.
 Their job is to segregate the improvements from the value of the land property and determine replacement costs, including outbuildings and appurtenances.
-The appraiser's appraisal report is used to determine the amount of insurance, and they will apply a depreciation factor and perhaps an economic obsolesce factor to create an overall value.
-This gives you a reliable and accurate assessment and a sense of security and confidence in your insurance decisions.
+Tappraiser’s appraisal report is used to determine the amount of Insurance, and they will apply a depreciation factor and perhaps an economic obsolescence factor to create an overall value.
+This provides you with a reliable and accurate assessment, giving you a sense of security and confidence in your insurance decisions.

 The land value component varies significantly with geographic location and desirability.
 A structure with an ocean, lake, mountain, city, park, or amenity-based frontage may result in a high premium for the land component.
 The property is assumed to be pleasant, attractive, and agreeable, which results in greater demand.
-However, the structure replacement cost may be the same regardless of land value.
+However, the replacement cost of most of the structure may be the same regardless of the land value.

-If the loan is greater than the replacement cost of the building, the land is most likely more significant as an allocated portion of the overall value.
-A borrower should discuss the amount and types of insurance with their agent/broker to determine what is correct and acceptable to the lender.
+If the loan exceeds the replacement cost of the building, the land is likely to be more significant as a proportion of the overall value.
+A Borrower should discuss the amount and types of Insurance with their agent/broker to determine what is correct and acceptable to the lender.

-Although liability insurance is not required, a borrower should have coverage for at least one million dollars.
-Five million is preferred because the premium is not much more.
+Although liability insurance is not required, borrowers should have coverage of at least one million dollars.
+Five million is preferred because the premium is not significantly more.
 In the U.S., litigation, jealousy, envy, and hatred have become recreational activities.
-Liability coverage is essential in insuring residential rentals and commercial structures, such as a rental or leased fee retail.
+Liability coverage is essential for insuring residential rentals and commercial structures, such as retail spaces with rental or leased fees.
 If the property is a residential structure, the liability portion of the coverage is an insurance rider referred to as an umbrella policy.

-Additional insurance coverage may be necessary depending on the property's type and usage.
-These coverages could be included in the primary insurance policy or may require a special endorsement, adding to the complexity of insurance decisions.
+Additional insurance coverage may be necessary, depending on the property’s type and intended use.
+These coverages can be included in the primary insurance policy or may require a special endorsement, adding to the complexity of insurance decisions.
 However, being cautious and prepared for all possibilities will give you a sense of security and peace of mind, knowing you are adequately covered.

 A few questions to be answered:

-- Understanding who the primary insured parties are is crucial in insurance.
+• Understanding who the primary insured parties are is crucial in the insurance industry.
 Similarly, including secondary or additional insured parties in the policy is a responsible step to avoid misunderstandings.
 This understanding will make you feel informed and accountable in your insurance decisions.

 Policy exclusions: